 In recognition that modifications to the IUP may occur, the Department may provide updates of the IUP to the USEPA.
-Department will submit an Annual Report representing the actual use of the CWSRF funds to the USEPA in accordance with the requirements of the Water Quality Act of 1987 and Agency guidance.
+The Department will also submit an Annual Report representing the actual use of the CWSRF funds to the USEPA in accordance with the requirements of the Water Quality Act of 1987 and Agency guidance.